Russian drone strikes rock Ukraine capital

 There are no peace talks to end the conflict, which Moscow describes as a “special military operation” against security threats posed by its neighbour.
 Ukraine and its Western allies call it an unprovoked, imperialist land grab.

-Russia on Tuesday dismissed a peace proposal from Zelenskiy that would involve a pullout of Russian troops and demanded that his government accept Russia’s annexations.
+Russia on Tuesday dismissed a peace proposal from Mr Zelensky that would involve a pullout of Russian troops and demanded that his government accept Russia’s annexations.

 -Reuters